 That’s also why Vietnamese coffee tends to have quite a lot of chocolate notes.
 Read more about that in this post.

 Often Vietnamese coffee is served with something in it.
 Not many people drink it hot and black.
 Here are some of the more popular ones.

 Vietnamese coffee is almost always served with ice.
 In a hot country cold drinks are simply more popular than hot drinks.
 Vietnamese coffee straight from the Phin is pretty strong.
 Ice helps to get a cold drink but also to dilute the coffee a bit.

 Often a small pinch of salt is mixed in with the coffee grounds.
 This is to counteract the bitterness of Robusta.
-The Sodium in salt interferes with the bitterness in the coffee.
-At the same time it can also amplify the sweet taste.
+The Sodium in salt interferes with the bitterness of the coffee.
+At the same time, it can also amplify the sweet taste.
 If the amount of salt is small enough, you won’t taste any saltiness but the taste of the coffee changes significantly.

 The most obvious thing that’s often added is condensed milk.
 It’s what makes people like Vietnamese coffee in the first place.
 Most cups in the country will be served with condensed milk and ice.
 And while normal milk already has quite a few sugars already, condensed milk has a ton more especially since sugar is usually added.

 This will create a very sweet drink that’s delicious but probably not very healthy.
 So if you see anything that looks like dairy in your Vietnamese coffee, this is why it’s sweet.